MLKaufman/how-i-work-bioinformatics/README.md

 `quarto` <https://quarto.org/> for reproducible analysis.
 Quarto is a markdown based document format that supports R, Python, and Julia code chunks.
 It is similar to R Markdown, but is language agnostic.

+Paperpile <https://paperpile.com/> is used for managing references and citations.
+It is a great tool for organizing and citing references in manuscripts.

 Aliases and functions: (See `.zshrc` dotfile.)

 ## Remote system setup - Alpine HPCC